flerner/Design-Patterns/README.md

 When to use this pattern?

--Use the Composite pattern when you have to implement a tree-like object structure
+- Use the Composite pattern when you have to implement a tree-like object structure

--Use the pattern when you want the client code to treat both simple and complex elements uniformly.
+- Use the pattern when you want the client code to treat both simple and complex elements uniformly.